Dog Constipation Is Not Good For The Health Of Your Dog

 - Olive or mineral oil blended in your pet’s food can lubricate the process.
 The oil from a can of tuna fish works as well.
 Add the tuna to the food for a treat and to encourage the dog to eat.

-- Most all dogs love to eat fish.
+- Almost all dogs love to eat fish.
 Canned salmon is rich in oils of Omega3.
 Add the salmon to their meals for a surprising way of preventing and curing constipation.

 - Fiber is highly important in the nutritional requirements of your dog.
 Fruits and vegetables are a great source of fiber.
 The regular meals that your dog consumes can benefit from having these blended in them.
 It promotes health and bowel movements.